CharlesBoadu/C-projects/README.md

 # C++ projects

-These are C++ projects I've tried my hands on and hopefully they do what they are meant to do
+These are C++ projects built using Console application.
+Check them out!